A survey on independence-based Markov networks learning: Analysis and open problems

 The independence-based algorithms present in the literature for learning the structure of a Markov network are GSMN, GSIMN, PFMN, DGSIMN.
-Another approach proposed is the use of the argumentative independence test.
+Related to structure learning is the argumentative independence test, an approach for improving the quality of conditional independences discovery.
 Table~\ref{tab:approaches} shows a summary of the most important features of those approaches.
-The GSMN algorithm is a direct extension of the GS algorithm but for Markov networks structure learning, which requires a polynomial number of tests, in the number of variables of the domain $n$.
-This algorithm is presented together with the GSIMN algorithm, which improves the efficiency of GSMN by exploiting the Pearl's independence axioms to infer unknown independences from the independences observed so far, avoiding the need of performing redundant statistical tests.
-It is important when datasets are large, or when datasets are present in distributed environments.
+The GSMN algorithm is a direct extension of the GS algorithm for Markov networks structure learning, which requires a polynomial number of tests in the number of variables of the domain $n$.
+This algorithm is presented together with the GSIMN algorithm, which improves the efficiency of GSMN by exploiting Pearl's independence axioms to infer unknown independences from the independences observed so far, avoiding the need of performing redundant statistical tests.
+This is important when datasets are large, or when datasets are present in distributed environments.
 The results obtained for GSIMN show savings up to a $40\%$ in running times, obtaining comparable qualities to GSMN.
 The PFMN algorithm was designed for improving the efficiency of GSIMN.
-This algorithm does not work in a local-to-global fashion, neither using a model for computing efficiently the posterior probability of structures $\Pr(G \mid D)$.
+This algorithm does not work in a local-to-global fashion.
+Instead it uses a model for efficiently computing the approximate posterior probability of structures $\Pr(G \mid D)$.
 The results obtained by PFMN show improvements in running times up to $90\%$ with respect to GSIMN, with equivalent quality of learned structures.
-Also the DGSIMN algorithm was designed for improving the efficiency of GSIMN, by enhancing the fixed ordering of variables in the Markov blanket learning subroutine by a dynamic ordering mechanism.
-Experiments published for DGSIMN show improvements over the running times of GSMIN up to $85\%$, still maintaining the quality of GSMN.
+Similarly, the DGSIMN algorithm was designed for improving the efficiency of GSIMN, by enhancing the fixed ordering of variables in the Markov blanket learning subroutine by a dynamic ordering mechanism.
+Experiments published for DGSIMN show improvements over the running times of GSIMN up to $85\%$, still maintaining the quality of GSMN.